Tiruvannamalai district: Silk weaving

-The district has a large populace of weavers who are specialize in making Silk sarees.
-Hand looms are often engaged for weaving, although recently some have turned to mechanized methods of using Power looms.
-Arani taluk contributes high percent of Silk weaving.
+The district has a large populace of weavers who are specialize in making silk sarees.
+Hand looms are often engaged for weaving, although recently some have turned to mechanized looms.
+Arani taluk contributes a high percent of silk weaving.
 Arani is the most important revenue earning town in the district.
-Though the town is not popular off the state, a bulk of India's Silk apparels is produced by the people of Arani.
+Though the town is not popular off the state, the bulk of India's silk apparel is produced by the people of Arani.

 Industrialization

 The district started to industrialize following the establishment of the industrial complex near Cheyyar by the State Industries Promotion Corporation of Tamil Nadu (SIPCOT).
 This is evidenced by the recent announcements of a 250 acre hi-tech Special Economic Zone for automative components, a 300 acre electronics hardware park and the commitment from the Taiwanese Shoe Company to set up its unit.
 In November 2009 the Tamil Nadu cabinet approved the Mahindara and Mahindra's Rs 1800 core automobile project in 450 acres.
 This unit will produce tractors, SUVs and commercial vehicles and auto parts.
 Aluminum die cast unit by Ashley Alteams, a joint venture by Ashok Leyland and Finland-based Alteams Oy started its production in January 2010.
-This High pressure die cast will manufacture automobile and telecommunication components with initial capacity of 7000 ton per year.
-One of the largest sugar mills in the country - Cheyyar co-operative sugars - is situated near Cheyyar.
+This high pressure die cast will manufacture automobile and telecommunication components with an initial capacity of 7000 tons per year.

+One of the largest sugar mills in the country, Cheyyar co-operative sugars, is situated near Cheyyar.

 Factories

 Since Tiruvannamalai District has its capital at Tiruvannamalai City, there are many factories around Tiruvannamalai.
 Scent factories are large in number due to the high production of flowers around Tiruvannamalai.
-They are listed as follows: 1.
-Hindusthan house hold factories, 2.
-Sarala birla factory of aroma oil, 3.
-Parthiban cottages aroma oil factory.
+These include Hindusthan house hold factories, Sarala birla factory of aroma oil, and Parthiban cottages aroma oil factory.

-The Tamil Nadu government is planning for a SIPCOT at naidumangalam and kilpennathur both near Tiruvannamalai.
+The Tamil Nadu government is planning for a SIPCOT at naidumangalam and kilpennathur, both near Tiruvannamalai.

-Arani has the factories related to rice and silk with in the town and in the Taluk area.
-As well, there are few other mills near Arani, such as Lakshmi Saraswathi Cotton mills Arni Pvt Ltd and some engineering industry.
+Arani has factories related to rice and silk with in the town and in the Taluk area.
+There are a few other mills near Arani, such as Lakshmi Saraswathi Cotton mills Arni Pvt Ltd and some engineering industry.